gponeconsulting/TCC-IoT_Getting-Started_Arduino-Dragino/README.md

 Now that we are in the Arduino IDE, select the type of board you are using.
 - To do this, Navigate to Tools > Board: > Arduino AVR Boards > and then select the board that you are using (e.g., 'Arduino Uno' or 'Arduino Mega or Mega 2560')

-Now that the board has been correctly selected, install a library to help use the Lora Shield to connect to The Things Network.
+Now that the board has been correctly selected, install a library to help use the LoRa Shield to connect to The Things Network.

 - First, open the library manager by going to `Tools > Manage Libraries`
 - Next, in the bar at the top of the window search for `MCCI LoRaWAN LMIC library` and install the library with the same name.